andrewaclear/JShell/README.md

 # JShell

-> by Andrew D’Amario, Christopher Suh, and Christian Chen Liu
+> by Andrew D’Amario, Christopher Suh, and Christian Chen Liu © Summer 2020

 Java shell that implements the standard Unix Terminal Commands and File-Directory Database.